 Most affordable Bluetooth or powered speakers simply don’t provide the musical experience that gives you the goosebumps.
 There is a point for many music fans who are looking for a more visceral audio experience when they need to upgrade to more robust (and-or or separate) components for bigger-better-clearer sound in their audio rig.
-Obviously, you can go out and blow five figures on a premium integrated amplifier (this combines a preamplifier’s control functions with a power amplifier so it can drive passive loudspeakers) but few of us start our audio journeys that way.
+Obviously, you can go out and blow five figures on a premium integrated amplifier (this combines a stereo preamplifier’s control functions with an audiophile power amplifier so it can drive passive loudspeakers) but few of us start our audio journeys that way.
 Most of us move up the quality component ladder incrementally, replacing the weakest links in our audio systems with better stuff as we go along and as budget allows.

 For those who are just beginning their audio journey the myriad of product offerings can be so bewildering that it’s enough for many music lovers pull their hair out.
 Don’t worry.
 It isn’t that complicated and the more I look into the categories of ultra-affordable gear, Chi-Fi (Chinese audiophile gear that isn’t well distributed in the U.S. but is very low cost) and beyond – the more encouraged I get.